kkapoor47/To-Do-App/README.md

 # To-Do-App
-This is A Basic To Do App using Django
+This is A Basic To-Do-App using Django